The Commitments (musical): West End (2013–2015)

 The Commitments began previews on 21 September 2013, at the Palace Theatre, London, before holding its official opening night on 8 October.
 The cast consisted of Denis Grindel as Jimmy Rabbitte, Killian Donnelly as Deco, Ben Fox as Joey Fagan, Sean Kearns as Jimmy Rabbitte's father and Sarah O'Connor, Stephanie McKeon and Jessica Cervi played The Commitmentettes.
 A typical London performance ran 2hrs 25mins, including one interval of 15 mins.
 The show closed on 1 November 2015.

 UK and Ireland tour (2016–2017)

 Another tour commenced in 2016.
 The production officially opened at Dublin's Bord Gáis Energy Theatre in October, and closed at the Bradford Alhambra Theatre on May 13, 2017.
 It featured a number of cast members from the West End production, including original cast members Brian Gilligan as Deco and Andrew Linnie as Jimmy.
 Kevin Kennedy, best known as Curly Watts from Coronation Street, joined the cast as Jimmy's Da.
+The production was directed by C Jay Ranger.

-UK and Ireland tour (2021–2022)
+UK and Ireland tour (2022–2023)

-The show was expected to tour again from September 2020, but due to the ongoing COVID-19 pandemic the tour was postponed to open one year later at the Birmingham Hippodrome.
+The show began a UK and Ireland tour opening at the Churchill Theatre, Bromley in September 2022, after previously being postponed from September 2020 due to the COVID-19 pandemic.
+The production is directed by Andrew Linnie who previously played Dean in the London production and Jimmy in the previous tour.